jmnavarrol/bash-magic-enviro/README.md

 See also the included [example project](./example-project).

 *Bash Magic Enviro* can also add project-related configuration on its own (i.e.: local configurations, supporting tools' repositories, etc.).
-This tool reserves the *'.bme.d/'* directory for those, and it will create it upon entering the project's dir if it doesn't exist, so you should add it to your project's *'.gitignore'* file, i.e.:
+This tool reserves the *'.bme.d/'* directory under your project's root for those, and it will create it upon entering the project's dir if it doesn't exist, so you should add it to your project's *'.gitignore'* file, i.e.:
 ```shell
 # This is the project's main '.gitignore' file